Louth Derby: Notable games

 An fiery classic between Drogheda and Dundalk, dubbed "the biggest Louth Derby in history" by the Dundalk Democrat, as they battled for a place in the FAI Cup final in a hostile encounter.
-Tensions boiled over when Darren Meehan was dismissed for a dangerous tackle just 26 minutes in, and Dundalk were astonishingly reduced to 9 men just 5 minutes later when Chris Shields saw red for his challenge on Declan O'Brien inside the box.
+Tensions boiled over when Darren Meehan was dismissed for a dangerous tackle just 26 minutes in, and Dundalk were reduced to 9 men just 5 minutes later when Chris Shields saw red for his challenge on Declan O'Brien inside the box.
 Gavin Brennan dispatched the resulting penalty kick, and inspired the Drogs to their first FAI Cup final in 8 years.